5jjCopter/EzWifibroadcast/Pi-Zero-W-support.md

 ## Pi Zero W support

-Currently, with EZ-Wifibroadcast 1.4, the newly released Pi Zero W is not supported due to the firmware being too old.
-Support for EZ-Wifibroadcast version 1.5 is planned.

-In the meantime, this can be fixed manually:
+Currently, with EZ-Wifibroadcast 1.5, the newly released Pi Zero W is not supported due to the firmware being too old.
+Due to compatibility issues with the current kernel used, this unfortunately needs to be fixed manually for the Pi0 W:

-- Download the latest official Raspbian Image (which contains the latest Raspberry firmware with Zero W support)
-- Copy the firmware files from that image over to your EZ-Wifibroadcast 1.4 image and replace the old files
+- Copy (and replace) the firmware files from the "pi0w-firmware" directory over the original firmware files on the sdcard
-- Replace all files ending with *.dat, *.dtb and *.elf